erebboah/bulk_atac_pipeline/README.md

 ```

 ## Generate counts matrix
-Since the replicates for each experiment will change, I find it's easier to run the last step manually and use tab to complete to add in all the `homer-tags` directories that you used to make the merged peak set.
+Since the replicates for each experiment will change, I find it's easier to run the last step manually as well and use tab to complete to add in all the `homer-tags` directories that you used to make the merged peak set.

 Make sure `Homer` is available and you have your genome of interest installed.